dirkwhoffmann/vAmigaTS/Agnus/VPOS/README.md

 #### vhpos5

 Same as vhpos3 with a single additional write to VPOSW in the initialization code.
 This single write is sufficient to make all frames short.

-#### vhposr1

-This test triggers four interrupts per frame.
-The first interrupt syncs the CPU to get reproducable results.
-The other three handlers read VHPOSR and visualize the lower 4 bits in form of different colors.

 #### lof1 and lof2